Information about the impact of COVID-19 (coronavirus) to telecom services in Northern Ireland, including digital TV services, such as Sky.

 More information is available on the BT website.

-EE stores in Northern Ireland are closed.
-Unless we are in a National lockdown, EE stores will open where local restrictions allow.
+EE stores are starting to re-open.
 Check to see if your local store is open.

 Support to access educational sites

-EE are working to give all schoolkids the ability to access Oak National Academy and BBC Bitesize without using up their data.
+EE have been giving all school kids the ability to access Oak National Academy and BBC Bitesize without using up their data.
+This will end on 31 July 2021.

 EE have made it free to visit the NHS online, and to use the NHS COVID-19 app.
 This means you won’t use data (even if you’ve run out).
 Calls to NHS 111 are free too.